dk-fern/m365-cis-app-audit/README.md

 # m365-cis-app-audit
-Script to automate the CIS Microsoft 365 Foundations Benchmark application usage audit (5.5 of the CIS Microsoft 365 Foundations Benchmark v2.0)
+Script to automate the CIS Microsoft 365 Foundations Benchmark application usage audit (5.5 of the CIS Microsoft 365 Foundations Benchmark v2.0).
+Description of audit here:

 ### 5.5 (L1) Ensure the Application Usage report is reviewed at least weekly
 - **Description:**